 - Encourage them to do something in remembrance of your pet.
 When my beloved Cocker Spaniel died when I was a kid, I made a little book about him, complete with illustrations.
 It really helped me.
 You child may want to do something like that, or maybe have a little memorial service for your dog, or do a craft project related to your dog (a painting, clay art, etc.).

 - Check your library, local book store or Amazon for books for kids about losing a pet.

 When to Get a New Pet

-Some people want to get a new pet right away, but in my opinion, it’s best to wait.
+Some people want to get a new pet right away, but in my opinion, it’s best to wait a bit.
 By getting a new pet, you are not giving yourself a chance to adequately grieve for the old pet.
 You need to give yourself at least a month or two.